AmazeeLabs/lagoon_logs/README.md

 Once the library has been installed,it will, by default send its logs to a Logstash instance at "application-logs.lagoon.svc:5140".

 You're able to view the effective settings for the current Drupal installation by visiting the page [admin/settings/lagoon_logs](admin/settings/lagoon_logs)

+## Credits/Thanks

+Parts of the initial D7 implmementation were taken from Christoph Hetzog's (thedukes) [sandbox implementation of Drupal logstash logging](https://www.drupal.org/sandbox/theduke/1787798).
+Thank you Christoph.